246 55 Löddeköpinge,

-Undeniably the Masters course at the Barsebäck Golf & Country Club, which was originally laid out by Ture Bruce in 1969, is very special.
+Undeniably the Masters course at the Barsebäck Golf & Country Club, which was originally laid out by Ture Bruce in 1969, is tough.
 The greens are fast and true and the test is varied and immensely challenging, especially when stretched to an eye-watering 7,729 yards from the tips.

 Will you like Barsebäck?